HarshKapadia2/cli/terminal.md

 ### Absolute and Relative Paths
 An  **absolute or full path**  points to the same location in a file system regardless of the current working directory.
-To do that, it must contain the root directory.
+To do that, it must start from the root directory.
 >`/home/username` is an absolute path.

 By contrast, a  **relative path**  starts from some given working directory, avoiding the need to provide the full absolute path.
 A filename can be considered as a relative path based at the current working directory.
 If the working directory is not the file's parent directory, a file not found error will result if the file is addressed by its name.